 Designed for serious users, this is a multi-function flashlight that allows for one-handed operation, removable pocket clip and an anti-roll face cap (Overall very good EDC Flashlight) .
 It’s powered by three lithium batteries that have a shelf life of 10 years.

 • Waterproof to one meter for up to 30 minutes

 2. NITECORE P12

 NitecoreP12 offers a maximum output of 1000 lumens.
 It uses a CREE XM-L2 LED and boasts an impressive throw distance of 232 meters (about 761 feet).
 Its peak density is 13,500cd.
-Requires a single 18650 battery or two CR123
+This flashlight runs on 18650 battery or two CR123

 VIDEO | Nitecore P12: Light Test